Chapter 14 : A Day in the Life

 "What am I?"

 "A we-werewolf," she gulped, "I've known since second year.
 Maybe sooner.
-I-I confided in Lynn and Lily, but I never--and Octavius, I told him a few years ago," she remembered and admitted quickly, "I didn't know… I made a mistake.
+I-I confided in Lynn and Lily, but I never--and Octavius, I told him a few years ago," she remembered and admitted quickly, "I trusted them, but I--no, that's no excuse… I made a mistake.
 I'm so, so sorry and I hope you can forgive me."

 She'd said the last bit in such a small, sad voice, that I knew I'd forgiven her already, but I was still confused.